oliver-wilson-dev/website/README.md

 You can visit the site here: **https://www.oliverwilson.dev/**.

 The application is an express server, hosted in the cloud that responds to routes and then handles them routes via react router.
-The choice for using an express server to respond to requests and serve a client-side rendered application is to afford flexibility to move towards server-side rendering in the future.
+The choice for the application being an express server vs a static site served by a CDN is so that the application can be isomorphic and render on the server, as well as on the client.
+There are major performance benefits as a result of server side rendering, plus implementing the concept allows for a deeper exposure to webpack architecture.

 ## Hosting

 This website is hosted as an [app engine](https://cloud.google.com/appengine) on the Google Cloud Platform.

+The app is built via some github actions and then when deployed to the Google Cloud Platform app engine the script `npm run start` will be ran.

 ## Colour scheme